 Visit this page to see all the information you need for proper maintenance.

-- Filter: Clean the filter after every use and replace it in 1 to 2 month intervals.
+- Filter: Clean the filter after every use and replace it in one to two month intervals.
 Use a hand vacuum to remove finer debris like dust particles to improve efficiency.

 - Rubber Extractors: Clean the extractors once a week (for homes without pets) and twice a week (for homes with pets).
 Don’t forget to check the axles for any hair or dust. iRobot recommends replacing it every 6 to 12 months.

-- Front Castor Wheel: Clean once a month and replacing it every 12 months.
+- Front Castor Wheel: Clean once a month and replace it every 12 months.